f5devcentral/f5-rseries-training/docs/monitoring_rseries.rst

     appliance-1#

-High level power supply stats can be obtained by using the **show components component psu-stats** command.
+High level power supply stats can be obtained by using the **show components component psu-stats** command:

 .. code-block:: bash